f2xiao/learn-vue/Guide/Form Input Binding.md

 v-model iternally uses different properties and emits different events for different input elements:

 - text and texteare elements use `value` property and `input` event
-- checkboxes and radiobutton use `checked` property and `change` event
+- checkboxes and radio button use `checked` property and `change` event
 - select fields use `value` property and `change` event **Note** For languages that require IME, you will notice that `v-model` doesn't get updated during IME composition.
 If you want to cater to these updates as well, use the `input` event instead.